 Where you can use it: Mac and Windows

-What could be improved: Mobile users might consider a mobile-specific app for an on-the-go photo editor since Luminar Neo is desktop only.
-Also, it doesn’t quite qualify as a Mac freeware photo editor, but you have 7 days to try it out risk-free.
-Curious about what Luminar Neo can do for your photos?
-Start your free trial now.
+What could be improved: Mobile users might consider a mobile-specific app for an on-the-go photo editor since Luminar Neo is desktop-only.
+Also, it doesn’t quite qualify as a Mac freeware photo editor, but you have a trial period to try it out risk-free.

 Where you can use it: Mac